 - weakness or trouble moving that gets better with activity

 Your doctor may order several tests to confirm the condition.
 A blood test will look for antibodies against VGCC (anti-VGCC antibodies).
 An electromyography (EMG) tests your muscle fibers by seeing how they react when stimulated.
 A small needle is inserted into the muscle and connected to a meter.
-You will be asked to contract that muscle, and the meter will read how well your muscles respond.
+You’ll be asked to contract that muscle, and the meter will read how well your muscles respond.

-Another possible test is the nerve conduction velocity test (NCV): your doctor will place electrodes on the surface of your skin covering a major muscle.
+Another possible test is the nerve conduction velocity test (NCV).
+For this test, your doctor will place electrodes on the surface of your skin covering a major muscle.
 The patches give off an electrical signal that stimulates the nerves and muscle.
-The activity that results from the nerves is recorded by other electrodes and is used to determine how quickly the nerves react to stimulation and how healthy they are.
+The activity that results from the nerves is recorded by other electrodes and is used to find out how quickly the nerves react to stimulation.

 This condition cannot be cured.
-You will work with your doctor to manage any other conditions such as lung cancer.
-You will also take immunosuppressant drugs to quiet your immune system.
-Other treatments include:
+You’ll work with your doctor to manage any other conditions, such as lung cancer.

 These medications are hard to obtain, and you should talk to your doctor to find out more information.

-The symptoms may improve by treating other underlying conditions, suppressing the immune system, or removing the antibodies from the blood.
-However, not everyone responds well to treatment.
+Symptoms may improve by treating other underlying conditions, suppressing the immune system, or removing the antibodies from the blood.
+Not everyone responds well to treatment.
 Work with your doctor to come up with an appropriate treatment plan.